-The practice of the South Orange Maplewood School District will be as follows:
+B. Treatment of Religious Holidays in Classrooms, School Buildings, Programs or Concerts - The practice of the South Orange Maplewood School District will be as follows:

-- 1. Religious holidays are not to be celebrated in the school s, except in the form of the secular nature of that holiday.
+1. Religious holidays are not to be celebrated in the school s, except in the form of the secular nature of that holiday.
 However, opportunities to learn ab out cultural and religious traditions should be provided within the framework of the curriculum.
-Information about religious and cultural holidays and traditions, focusing on how and when they are celebrated, their origins and histories may be part of this instruction. - 2.
-In planning school activities related to the teaching about religious holidays or themes, special effort must be made to ensure the activity is not devotional and that students of all faiths and beliefs can join without feeling they are betraying their own faith or beliefs. - 3.
-Decorations with religious significance are not permitted.

-4. Religious music, like any other music, can only be used if it achieves specific goals of the music curriculum.
+Information about religious and cultural holidays and traditions, focusing on how and when they are celebrated, their origins and histories may be part of this instruction.
+2. In planning school activities related to the teaching about religious holidays or themes, special effort must be made to ensure the activity is not devotional and that students of all faiths and beliefs can join without feeling they are betraying their own faith or beliefs. - 3.
+Decorations with religious significance are not permitted. - 1.
+Religious music, like any other music, can only be used if it achieves specific goals of the music curriculum. .

 U.S. Const.
 Amend.
+1

-1 The Equal Access Act, 20 U.S.C.
-Section 4071 U.S. Department of Education - Guidance on Constitutionally Protected Prayer and Religious Expression in in Public Elementary and Secondary Schools May 15, 2023 N.J.
+The Equal Access Act, 20 U.S.C.
+Section 4071

+U.S. Department of Education - Guidance on Constitutionally Protected Prayer in Public Elementary and Secondary Schools - January 16, 2020

+N.J.
 Const.
 (1947) Art.
 1, para.
+4

-4 N.J.S.A.
+N.J.S.A.
 18A:35-4.6 et seq.; 18A:36-16

+-

-Adopted: 10 October 2005 Revised: 24 August 2023 Revised:
+Adopted: 10 October 2005

+Revised: